gjabel/personal-site/content/publication/global-migration-estimates-by-gender.md

 publication_short = ""

 # Abstract and optional shortened version.
 abstract = "An indirect estimation method is used to derive country to country migration flows from changes in global bilateral stock data.
-Estimates are obtained over five- and 10-year periods between 1960 and 2015 by gender, providing a comprehensive picture of past migration pat- terns.
+Estimates are obtained over five- and 10-year periods between 1960 and 2015 by gender, providing a comprehensive picture of past migration patterns.
 The estimated total of global international migrant flows gener- ally increases over the 55-year time frame.
 The global rate of migration over five- and 10-year periods fluctuate at around 0.65 and 1.25 percent of the population, respectively.
-The sensitivity of esti- mates to alternative input stock and demographic data are explored."
+The sensitivity of estimates to alternative input stock and demographic data are explored."

 # Featured image thumbnail (optional)
 image_preview = ""